zowe/zowe-explorer-vscode/README.md

 You can alter the behavior of the extension in the following ways:

-* **Safe Save:** The Visual Studio Code **Save** functionality will overwrite data set contents on the mainframe.
+* **Data set Safe Save:** The Visual Studio Code **Save** functionality will overwrite data set contents on the mainframe.
 To prevent conflicts, use the Zowe extension **Safe Save** functionality to compare changes made with initial mainframe contents before saving.
 For more information, see [Use Safe Save to prevent merge conflicts](#use-safe-save-to-prevent-merge-conflicts).
 * **Data set creation settings:** You can change the default creation settings for various data set types.
 Navigate to the Settings for this extension for more info.
 * **Data set persistence settings:** You can toggle the persistence of any data sets that are present under your **Favorites** tab.